Yngwie Malmsteen "Eclipse" Album Review Featuring Keyboardist Mats Olausson

 A look at the album Eclipse: the good qualities

 Yngwie also seems to have a fascination with instrumental songs as he did in 1990.
-The title track Eclipse is another solid instrumental track.
+The title track "Eclipse" is another solid instrumental track.
 You can tell that it has the obvious neoclassical elements in it along with a section that sounds like it has an Arabic kind of influence to it.
-The rating that I would give this album is 7 out of 10.
+The rating that I would give this album is 70 out of 100.
+Why would this album get such a score?
+It is mainly because of the songs Bedroom Eyes and Faultline which drag the score down.

 This album has a few not so good songs which have already been mentioned and it has production which is too soft and muted.
 Goran Edman is a decent vocalist and he would return for Yngwie’s next release called Fire and Ice.
 Yngwie makes good use of the keyboard parts and orchestration and the album is a decent release.
 This is a good one for fans of Yngwie Malmsteen to have in their collection.